This summary of age discrimination law in Bulgaria has been prepared by Boyanov & Co, the Ius Laboris member for Bulgaria: boyanov.com

 - Setting of a maximum age limit for eligibility for a loan under the Student and Doctoral-Candidate Loans Act.

-There are different retirement ages for the different types of employees.
-The most common retirement age for 2015 which applies to employees working under normal working conditions is 63 years and 8 months for men and 60 years and 8 months for women.
+There are different retirement ages for different types of employees.
+The most common retirement age for 2018 which applies to employees working under normal working conditions is 64 years and 1 month for men and 61 years and 2 months for women.
 The retirement age would increase gradually in the coming years reaching 65 years for both men and women.

 The retirement age is lower for military servants, firemen, policemen, teachers, employees working under hard or dangerous working conditions, and other special categories of employees.

-Please note that retirement age itself does not entitle the employee to a pension, but there is also a requirement for certain length of service (in general cases, 38 years for men and 35 years for women for 2015, but it would also gradually increase during the coming years reaching 40 years for men and 37 years for women).
+Retirement age itself does not entitle the employee to a pension, but there is also a requirement for certain length of service (in general cases, 38 years and 6 months for men and 35 years and 6 months for women for 2018, but it would also gradually increase during the coming years reaching 40 years for men and 37 years for women).

-The employer may unilaterally terminate the employment relation with the employee when the latter become eligible for pension for age and social security length of service.
+The employer may unilaterally terminate the employment relation with the employee when the latter becomes eligible for pension for age and social security length of service.